sea-deep/elixpo_chapter/GDG-Events/Hacktoberfest-Meetup-25/README.md

 ---

 > **The event has been divided into two sections of the day.
-The first section is the welcome and felicitation of the core team and seniors of GDG JISU and the second section is the Hacktoberfest Meetup session by Abhisekh Khuswaha and the Guest Speakers.**
+The first section is the welcome and felicitation of the core team and seniors of GDG JISU and the second section is the Hacktoberfest Meetup session by Abhisekh Kushwaha and the Guest Speakers.**

 # Phase1 - WELCOME AND FELICITATION SECTION